alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

     .. tab:: C#-Unity

-        AltTester-Driver for C# is already included in AltTester package.
+        AltTester-Driver for C# is already included in AltTester® package.
 If you are writing tests in C# then you can create your tests directly from Unity.

         1. Create a folder named Editor in your Unity Project.
         2. Right-click on Editor folder and select `Create -> AltTest`.
 This will create a template file in which you could start to write your test.
         3. Name the file MyFirstTest.
-        4. Open AltTester Editor.
+        4. Open AltTester® Editor.
         5. Make sure that the AltTester® Desktop app is running (Starting with version ``2.0.0``, AltTester® Desktop must be running on your PC while the tests are running).
         6. In the `Run Tests` section press "Run All Tests" button.
 You should see the output of the tests in Unity Editor Console